Weissbad Appenzell, Switzerland

 Changes turnpoints

-The turnpoints can be changed by the organizer until the race day resp.
-24h before the race day can be changed.
-Turnpoints may be cancelled or relocated due to the current flight restriction and weather situation.
-The regular valid turnpoints for the ALPSTEIN CROSSING will be announced at the race briefing by the Race Director.
+The turnpoints can be changed by the organizer up to and including race day.
+Due to the current flight restrictions and weather situation, turnpoints may be canceled, postponed or closed for flight operations.
+The regular and valid turnpoints for ALPSTEIN CROSSING will be announced at the race briefing on race day.

 Running track

 Only the specified starting positions may be used.
 Off-field landings and take-offs outside the turnpoint zones are prohibited.
-Tip: If, for example, it is not possible to take off from the Hoher Kasten (too much wind), it is still possible to take off from the Ruhesitz turnpoint.
+Tip: If, for example, it is not possible to launch from Hoher Kasten (too much wind), you can still launch from Turnpoint Ruhesitz.
 No points will be deducted.

 Points

 There is one (1) homebase (start and finish), and nine (9) turnpoints.
-In principle, a Turnpoint must be reached on foot from Homebase.
-From the turnpoint to the homebase is basically flown.
-Reached points for a turnpoint have to be brought back to homebase on a direct way. (sequential) A time stamp must be made on the turnpoint by the athlete.
+A turnpoint must be reached on foot from the home base.
+In the Hike & Fly category you fly from the turnpoint to the home base, otherwise and in the Trail Running category the return journey is also on foot.
+Points scored for a turnpoint must be returned directly to the home base (sequential).
+The participant must time-stamp the turnpoint.
 The team with the most points wins.
 In case of a tie, the faster team wins.
 In case of equal score and equal time, the race committee will decide.
-Only when the athlete has arrived at homebase and again a valid timestamp has been made at the finish line, the turnpoint is considered to be fulfilled and flows according the points into the scoring.
-Routes flown on foot as well as by paraglider will be scored with points.
+Only when the participants have arrived at the home base and a valid time stamp has again been taken at the finish is the turnpoint considered to have been completed and flows in accordance with the regulations. the points into the scoring.
 The table below shows the scoring of each section.

 Type Description Coordinates